Underground Oil Tank Abandonment

 Photographic documentation demonstrates conclusively that the tank has been cleaned of its water and/or oil, and oily sludge contents.
 This documentation can be used to show potential buyers and other relevant stakeholders that the tank has indeed been properly cleaned and abandoned, and that there is no risk of the tank causing further problems due to leakage.
 Below are examples of the photos routinely included in a Cedar Rock abandonment report.

-Tank site prior to abandonment.
+Tank location prior to abandonment.

-UST fluid contents prior to pumping out.
+Tank fluid contents prior to pumping out.

-UST being filled with cement slurry.
+Tank being filled with excavatable flowable fill cement slurry.

-UST filled with cement slurry.
+Tank after being filled with excavatable flowable fill cement slurry.

-Tank site restored after completion of abandonment.
+Tank location restored after completion of abandonment.

 What about filling a tank with foam?